A Supermartingale Relation for Multivariate Risk Measures: Set-valued dynamic risk measures

 In financial contexts, a random vector $X \in \LdpF{t}$ represents a portfolio in the sense that component $X_i$ gives the number of units of asset $i \in \{1,...,d\}$ held at time $t$.
 Thus, we consider portfolios in ``physical units'' of assets instead of the value of the portfolio in some num\'{e}raire.
 This framework was used and discussed in, e.g., \cite{K99,S04,KS09}.

 For risk measurement purposes, fix $m \in \{1,...,d\}$ of the assets to be eligible for covering the risk of a portfolio.
-Without loss of generality we will assume the eligible assets are the first $m$ assets.
+Without loss of generality we will assume the eligible assets are the first $m$ assets; these first assets may correspond to, e.g., reserve currencies such as US Dollars, Euros, and Yen.
 We will denote by $M := \R^m \times \{0\}^{d-m}$ the subspace of eligible assets.
 The set of eligible portfolios is given by $M_t := \LdpK{p}{t}{M}$; this is a closed (weak* closed if $p = \infty$) linear subspace of $\LdpF{t}$ (cf. Section 5.4 and Proposition 5.5.1 of \cite{KS09}).
 Denote $M_{t,+} := M_t \cap \LdpF{t,+}$ to be the non-negative eligible portfolios and $M_{t,-} := -M_{t,+}$ to be the non-positive eligible portfolios.
+For example, in the application of systemic risk (cf. \cite{FRW15}) the eligible portfolios are often chosen so that $M = \R^d$ for $d$ banks and thus $M_t = \LdpF{t}$ for all times $t$.

 We are now able to introduce the conditional risk measures as in \cite{FR12,FR12b}.
 A conditional risk measure is a mapping of portfolios (i.e.\ $d$-dimensional random vectors) into the upper sets

 which is a subset of the power set $2^{M_t}$.
 The output for portfolio $X$ is the set $R_t(X)$ at time $t$, which is the collection of all eligible portfolios that compensate for the risk. \begin{definition}\cite[Definition 2.1]{FR12b} A function $R_t: \LdpF{} \to \mathcal{P}\inlrparen{M_t;M_{t,+}}$ is a \textbf{\emph{normalized (conditional) risk measure}} at time $t$ if it is \begin{enumerate} \item $M_t$-translative: for every $m_t \in M_t: R_t\inlrparen{X + m_t} = R_t(X) - m_t$; \item $\LdpF{+}$-monotone: $Y \geq X$ implies $R_t(Y) \supseteq R_t(X)$; \item finite at zero: $R_t(0) \not\in \{\emptyset,M_t\}$; \item normalized: for every $X \in \LdpF{t}: R_t(X) = R_t(X) + R_t(0)$. \end{enumerate}